jhuggett/vercel-remove-multiple-projects/README.md

-# TUI for deleting multiple projects at once
+# TUI for deleting multiple Vercel projects

 Make sure you have the Vercel CLI installed globally first.
 Install it by running `npm i -g vercel` (see [here](https://vercel.com/docs/cli#introduction/installing-the-cli) for more information).